Updated · Jul 01, 2022

 (Source: Trust Radius)

-We already know that men make up the majority of the tech industry.
-But did you know by how much?
-Studies show that when it comes to business meetings, 72% of women are outnumbered by men by a 2:1 ratio.
+You already know that men make up the majority of the tech workforce.
+But did you know just how much of it?
+Latest studies reveal that 72% of women are outnumbered by men by a 2:1 ratio.

-In addition to this, 26% of respondents also reported being outnumbered by at least a 5:1 ratio.
+What’s more, 26% claim they are outnumbered by at least a 5:1 ratio.

 (Source: Gallup)